German Olympic gymnastics team, tired of 'sexualization,' wears unitards | CBC Sports

 "Would we do it?
 Absolutely.
 We have the capabilities of designing it and doing it, and we have done it," Cowan said.
 "But from a consumer demand perspective, we are not there yet."

 Gymnastics is often viewed as a sport best performed by very young women and girls.
-Biles, at 24, often jokes about being old; she recently called herself a grandma on social media.
+Biles, at 24, often jokes about being old, recently calling herself a grandma on social media.

-But other nations have defied that emphasis on youth, including the Germans: Elisabeth Seitz is 27, Kim Bui is 32, Pauline Schafer is 24, and Voss is 21.
-Their average age of 26.
+But other nations have defied that emphasis on youth, including the Germans: Elisabeth Seitz is 27, Kim Bui is 32, Pauline Schafer is 24, and Voss is 21, with an average age of 26.
 Voss said that gymnastics customs should leave room for female bodies as they age and change.

 Their outfits comply with the wardrobe rules of the International Gymnastics Federation.
 But that doesn't mean female athletes are generally free to cover their bodies as they choose.